Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

-In setup 3, we observe that the topological and trivial helical edge modes are distinguished via the quantum noise correlations $S_{12}^q, S_{14}^q, S_{23}^q$ as shown in Fig. 11 and 12.
-Unlike setup 2, we do not see any instance where the quantum noise autocorrelation can discriminate between topological and trivial helical edge states.
+In setup 3, we observe that the topological and trivial helical edge modes are distinguished via the quantum noise correlations $S_{12}^q, S_{14}^q, S_{23}^q$ as shown in Figs. \ref{fig:13} and \ref{fig:14}.
+Like setup 2, we don't see any instance where the quantum noise autocorrelation can discriminate between topological and trivial helical edge states.